ocatak/6g_security/README.md

 # 6G Security Research
 Our 6G Security research outputs.
-We will share our papers and implementation to demonstrate the security vulnerabilities of deep learning based 6G solutions and their mitigation methods.
+6G and Security repository for telecommunications and AI research.
+We will share our implementations and publications in 5G and beyond technology, 6G, Security, Machine learning on 6G, Massive MIMO, THz communication and communication networks.

 ## Publications
 The details of our **6G security** research are published in following the papers: